 The Non-Executive of BIGG Digital Assets (BBKCF) is Buying Shares

-On July 18, the Non-Executive of BIGG Digital Assets (BBKCF), Mark Andrew Binns, bought shares of BBKCF for $5,300.
+Today, the Non-Executive of BIGG Digital Assets (BBKCF), Mark Andrew Binns, bought shares of BBKCF for $3,125.

 See today’s analyst top recommended stocks >>